Scremerston: Neolithic and Bronze Age settlements

 Evidence of habitation during this period is scarce but not insignificant, and includes both domestic pottery and burial sites.
-Two cists were found in Scremerston about 120 yd north-west of Borewell Farm, one in 1922 the other in 1948.
+Two cists were found in Scremerston about 120 yd north-west of Borewell, one in 1922 the other in 1948.
 The cists had been inserted at the south end of a low, sandy ridge.
 The first cist, made of thin sandstone slabs, measured 1.2 m square and contained a female skull, fragments of a beaker and two flints.
 The second cist was of similar size and contained two beakers which are held at the Great North Museum: Hancock.

 A sherd of a Bronze Age food urn was found at Scremerston Hill in 1925 and is held by National Museums Scotland.